|

 - Photographs of aquatic

-insects (in japanese) - essential viewing to understand the
+insects (in japanese) - essential

-problem of representing nature in fur and feather
+viewing to understand the problem of representing nature in fur

 - Donald Nicolson's site is a catalog of new and old